ashleshshenoy/linkcv/README.md

-# linkcv
+# linkcv prototype

-mini project to host resumes with additional features
+project to host resumes with additional features